ihcsim/linkerd2-benchmark/reports/gke/README.md

 # Report
 This report contains the summarized result of my load tests in a GKE environment.
 The report charts can be viewed at http://ld2.isim.me

+The report logs are available in the same folder as this README.

 ## Environment Set-up
 The [script](../../gke_stress.sh) used in this experiment runs Istio 1.0.3, Linkerd2 edge-18.11.1 and Fortio 1.3.1 on a GKE 1.11.2-gke.18 cluster.
 It stress-tests the Fortio echo servers by using the Fortio load genertor to repeatedly send HTTP and GRPC request loads to the baseline, Linkerd2-meshed and Istio-meshed echo servers.